Country News

 Proof-of-concept (POC) funding up to $250,000 CAD will be awarded to early-stage projects that can implement, test and refine solutions to country-specific personal, social, and/or environmental factors impacting young people’s mental health and wellbeing in one of the 12 countries.

-In Ecuador, we’re funding POC ideas to promote the physical and emotional safety of young people within community, school or family environments.
-These innovative solutions should include a focus on preventing violence against young people.
+In Ecuador, we seek bold Proof-of-Concept ideas to promote the physical and emotional safety of young people within community, school, and/or family environments.
+These innovative solutions should focus on preventing violence against young people.

 Transition-to-scale funding: